India and China Race to Develop Cheaper Obesity Drugs as Patents Expire

 Developments in India and China

 The Chinese drug administration has approved two GLP-1 drugs for weight loss from local companies: a liraglutide biosimilar called Liluping and beinaglutide marketed as Feisumei.
-On the other hand, Indian companies, such as Glenmark Pharmaceuticals and Biocon, are already marketing or developing their liraglutide biosimilars.
+On the other end, companies in India like Glenmark Pharmaceuticals and Biocon have already started marketing or formulating their liraglutide biosimilar.

-Semaglutide is the active pharmaceutical ingredient in both Wegovy and Ozempic.
-As the production-linked incentive plan of the Indian government is likely to end in 2026, many Indian companies have been working toward getting approval to produce the drugs on their own.
+The active pharmaceutical ingredient in both Wegovy and Ozempic is called semaglutide.
+Since the production-linked incentive plan of the Indian government would appear to lapse in 2026, a significant number of Indian companies have been striving towards receiving approval for the production of the drugs independently.
 Once launched, the semaglutide biosimilars may set a new benchmark.

 Innovations in Obesity Treatment